mzilverberg/Percentages/README.md

 Both `Percentages.js` and `Percentages.class.php` use the principle of the [largest remainder method](https://en.wikipedia.org/wiki/Largest_remainder_method).
 Each percentage will be rounded down at first.
 After that, the script will add 1 percent to a rounded value if this value has the highest remainder.
 This process continues until a total of 100% is reached.

-The function and class both return (1) absolute percentages, (2) rounded percentages and (3) the fixed percentages.
+The function and class both return (1) absolute percentages, (2) rounded percentages and (3) the corrected percentages.

 _Note: because the scripts loop through remainders until a total of 100% is reached, a difference of 1% can occur between two of the same values.
 See the last example below._